Sense-X/UniFormer/README.md

 **UniFormer** (**Uni**fied trans**Former**) is introduce in [arxiv](https://arxiv.org/abs/2201.04676) (more details can be found in [arxiv](https://arxiv.org/abs/2201.09450)), which can seamlessly integrate merits of convolution and self-attention in a concise transformer format.
 We adopt local MHRA in shallow layers to largely reduce computation burden and global MHRA in deep layers to learn global token relation.

 Without any extra training data, our UniFormer achieves **86.3** top-1 accuracy on ImageNet-1K classification.
 With only ImageNet-1K pre-training, it can simply achieve state-of-the-art performance in a broad range of downstream tasks.
 Our UniFormer obtains **82.9/84.8** top-1 accuracy on Kinetics-400/600, and **60.9/71.2** top-1 accuracy on Something-Something V1/V2 video classification tasks.
 It also achieves **53.8** box AP and **46.4** mask AP on COCO object detection task, 50.8 mIoU on ADE20K semantic segmentation task, and **77.4** AP on COCO pose estimation task.
+Moreover, we build an efficient UniFormer with a concise hourglass design of token shrinking and recovering, which achieves **2-4×** higher throughput than the recent lightweight models.

 ![teaser](figures/framework.png)